squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

 Odd: 1
 Even: 2
+break
-break{% endhighlight %}
+{% endhighlight %}
 The Continue Statement
 The {% highlight python %}
+continue
-continue{% endhighlight %} statement is used to skip the rest of the current iteration.
+{% endhighlight %} statement is used to skip the rest of the current iteration.
 When it is found during the execution of the loop, the current iteration stops and a new one begins with the updated value of the loop variable.
 In the example below, we skip the current iteration if the element is even and we only print the value if the element is odd:
 {% highlight python %}